Aims, Ethos and Core Principles

 - The staff are role models.
 They maintain high standards of behaviour, and ensure it through consistent, fair and loving discipline.
 They promote excellence, honesty, consideration for others, courage, commitment, initiative, reliability, helpfulness, integrity, and cheerfulness.
 They are responsible for moral, spiritual and social welfare as well as academic progress.
 They foster children's self-esteem and help them to build positive relationships with other people.
 They observe and respond appropriately to each child whilst always encouraging pupils to question, enquire, be creative and, where appropriate, take risks.

-- "Start a child on the right path even in old age they will not leave it" Proverbs XII.6.
+- "Start a child on the right path and even in old age they will not leave it" Proverbs XII.6.